 Reading mosquito control offers protection against all 50 Central Massachusetts mosquito species.

 Mosquito Squad of North Shore offers the most complete at-home mosquito control, which is applied every few weeks in the warm weather months, for uninterrupted protection.
-Our EPA-registered mosquito barrier spray works with immediate effect and continues working for about three weeks.
-Don’t worry that time is running out on your mosquito spray, our skilled mosquito control technicians already have your next application scheduled!
+Our EPA-registered mosquito barrier treatment works with immediate effect and continues working for about three weeks.
+Don’t worry that time is running out on your mosquito mist, our skilled mosquito control technicians already have your next application scheduled!
 We also offer an all-natural mosquito protection solution that will help repel mosquitoes away from your yard.
-Though, less effective than our EPA-registered spray, it is perfect for families, who wish for a solution that comes straight from nature.
-The all-natural mosquito control is a barrier spray, applied just like our other formula.
+Though, less effective than our EPA-registered mist, it is perfect for families, who wish for a solution that comes straight from nature.
+The all-natural mosquito control is a barrier treatment, applied just like our other formula.
 The best part is that, it too, works for a couple of weeks between applications!